What Is the Family and Medical Leave Act?

 - New information casts doubt on the validity of the employee’s medical documentation

-However, if the original medical documentation indicated the condition will last more than 30 days, the department may not request new documentation until the minimum duration expires.
-The exception is if the original documentation showed the condition will last more than six months, in which case departments can request documentation every six months.
+However, if the original medical documentation indicated the condition will last more than 30 days, Leave Administration may not request new documentation until the minimum duration expires.
+The exception is if the original documentation showed the condition will last more than six months, in which case Leave Administration can request documentation every six months.

-When an employee’s absence is for military family leave due to a qualifying situation or to care for a service member with a serious injury or illness, departments may ask for documentation just once.
+When an employee’s absence is for military family leave due to a qualifying situation or to care for a service member with a serious injury or illness, Leave Administration may ask for documentation just once.

 Keeping Records of Documentation

-Departments should keep FMLA documentation separate from an employee’s personnel file and retain it for at least three years.
+Leave Administration will keep FMLA documentation for at least three years.

 An employee must be enrolled in the UPlan to have their benefit coverage continue under the FMLA.